-Moose Coffee Liverpool, 6 Dale Street, Liverpool, L2 4TQ – Visit Now
+Moose Coffee Liverpool, 88 Federation House, Hope St, Liverpool, L1 9BW – Visit Now

 Try its pimped-up French toast; brioche griddled in egg and vanilla batter, with bacon & maple syrup

-If you’re looking for somewhere in the city’s financial district to sit, relax and enjoy a long, leisurely brunch with friends, you’ll not find a better place to do so.
+This mighty Moose Coffee Liverpool is on Hope Street but they also have a branch on Dale Street in the city’s business district.
+If you’re looking for somewhere to sit, relax and enjoy a long, leisurely brunch with friends, you’ll not find a better place to do so.